Generating Natural Language Queries for More Effective Systematic Review Screening Prioritisation

-\looseness=-1 \textit{Boolean-driven screening prioritisation} uses a Boolean query to rank candidate documents directly.
-While few studies have investigated ranking solely based on the Boolean query, most studies have used Boolean query coupled with the final review title for systematic review screening prioritisation~\cite{alharbi2017ranking, alharbi2018retrieving, alharbi2019ranking}.
-Typically, keywords from the Boolean query and review titles are extracted to represent the query (i.e., bag of words), then a lexical scoring function is used to determine the relevance of the document to the query.
-Because they rely on the review title, these methods are affected by the issue of the final title being unavailable at the time of screening.
-The coordination level fusion (CLF) approach proposed by~\citet{scells2020clf} is the only existing method investigating screening prioritisation using solely the Boolean query.
-It uses rank fusion to rank documents retrieved by each clause of a Boolean query.
+\textit{Boolean-driven screening prioritisation} uses a Boolean query to rank candidate documents directly.
+While few studies have examined using Boolean queries alone, most used them in conjunction with the final review title~\cite{alharbi2017ranking, alharbi2018retrieving, alharbi2019ranking}.
+Typically, keywords are extracted from the Boolean query and the review title to formulate a (bag of words) query, and then a lexical scoring function determines the relevance of a document to the query.
+However, these methods are impractical since the final title is not available at the time of screening.
+The coordination level fusion~(CLF) approach proposed by~\citet{scells2020clf} is the only existing method that examines screening prioritisation using Boolean queries only.
+It uses rank fusion to rank the documents retrieved by each clause of a Boolean query.

-\textit{Neural ranker-based screening prioritisation} methods rely on models like BERT to harness the potential of the models' unsupervised pre-training task and exploit semantic relationships among the vocabulary.
-Neural rankers have obtained considerably higher effectiveness than traditional lexical rankers for screening prioritisation; their effectiveness is at par with that of active learning methods that use relevance signals from the screened documents~\cite{wang2022neural}.

-Despite the improvements brought about by neural rankers in screening prioritisation, challenges still arise when using neural models for screening prioritisation.
-The input token limit imposed by most BERT-based neural models~\cite{devlin2018bert} is a key limiting factor.
-This token length constraint does not permit the model to handle longer text inputs, such as the full text of candidate documents, large Boolean queries, or seed studies that may help with screening prioritisation.
-In addition, previous research employing neural rankers for screening prioritisation has only focused on utilising the review title as the query, but we show their effectiveness not generalising when using working titles (see Table~\ref{table-oracle-vs-practical-effectivenss}).
+\textit{Neural ranker-based screening prioritisation} methods rely on pre-trained models such as BERT and have achieved much higher effectiveness than traditional lexical rankers, on par with active learning methods that use relevance signals from the screened documents~\cite{wang2022neural}.
+Despite the improvements they have brought to screening prioritisation, there are still challenges in using them: For instance, the input token length limitation imposed by most BERT-based models~\cite{devlin2018bert} is a critical limitation.
+It does not allow the model to process longer text inputs, such as the full text of candidate documents, extensive Boolean queries, or seed studies as a source of information.
+Previous approaches using neural rankers for screening prioritisation has focused only on using the review title as a query.
+We show that their effectiveness does not generalise when working titles are used instead (see Table~\ref{table-oracle-vs-practical-effectivenss}).